1KB-exe/1KB/README.md

 ### Fun Facts
 - This README.md is larger than 1KB.exe
 - Hello World in C is ~10KB when optimized for smallest size
-- 1KB.exe's self-updating launcher is smaller than a local shortcut .lnk to your program
+- 1KB.exe is smaller than a local shortcut .lnk to your program
 - The HTTP headers sent to request a 1KB.exe download are bigger than the file itself
 - 1KB.exe's code signature is many times larger than the program it signs
 - 1KB.exe's build script is larger than the program it builds